4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ## 4. Feature Group Construction

 Generally speaking, a complete feature extraction script will extract dozens or even hundreds of features.
 We can divide these features into several groups according to the feature type, the table and window associated with the feature, and then put each group of features into different SQL sub queries.
-Finally, these sub queries are spliced together according to the main table ID.
+Finally, the results of these sub queries are combined according to the main table ID.
 In this section, we will continue the previous examples to demonstrate how to form a feature wide table splicing various features.

 First, we divide the features into 3 groups: